 Built by Grumman Corporation in Bethpage, New York as a model G-36 with manually operated folding wings.
 Delivered to the U. S. Navy (USN) as F4F-4 Wildcat bureau number 12090.

-Assigned to USS Suwannee (CVE-27) to Fighting Squadron Twenty-Seven (VF-27).
+Assigned to USS Suwannee (CVE-27) to Fighting Squadron Twenty-Seven "Kangaroos" (VF-27).
 No known nickname or nose art.

 On August 4, 1943 took off from the Russell Islands piloted by Lt(jg) Irvin E. Rink as one of eight Wildcats on